Kong/insomnia-docs/docs/insomnia/git-sync.md

 Clone a remote Document from Git via the **Create** dropdown on the Dashboard view.
 You will be prompted to fill out remote [**Repository Settings**](#remote-repository-settings) to gain remote access.

-The remote repository must contain the root `.insomnia` folder, otherwise cloning will fail.
+The remote repository must contain the root `.insomnia` folder, otherwise you will be prompted to create a new Design Document.

 ![Click the Create dropdown menu and select Git Clone](/assets/images/git-clone.png)